For your Home

 In the spring, the queen builds a nest from chewed wood.
 She feeds the larvae protein from flower nectar and other insects.
 It takes a month for the first workers to emerge, but they get right down to work, taking over the feeding and nest building so the queen can concentrate on her egg laying.

-Nests are gray and full of many compartments, with a papery outer covering.
-They hang near the ground or else very high, in trees, shrubs, vines, overhangs, sheds, or utility poles—in the open or well-hidden.
-Nests can be as long as 24 inches, with a diameter of 14 inches.
+Their nests are gray and contain many compartments, with a papery outer covering.
+They hang near the ground or very high, in trees, shrubs, vines, overhangs, sheds, or utility poles—in open or well-hidden spots.
+Nests can be as long as 24 inches and can have a diameter of approximately 14 inches, or roughly the size of a basketball.

 At its peak, the nest will be buzzing with 100-400 workers.
-When the colony goes into decline, larger cells are built to raise new queens and males that will leave the nest to mate.
+When the colony begins to decline, larger cells are built to raise new queens and males that will leave the nest to mate.

-As stored food supplies lessen in the fall, the hornets become more aggressive in their search for sweet, sugary foods and drinks.
-And, although these stinging insects don’t intend to sting people, their persistence, paired with people's reactions to swat or run away, often triggers a less than favorable result—being stung.
+As stored food supplies lessen in the fall, the wasps become more aggressive in their search for sweet, sugary foods and drinks.
+Although these stinging insects don’t intend to sting people, their persistence, paired with people's reactions to swat or run away, often triggers a less than favorable result.

-When a hornet senses danger, it’ll release a pheromone alerting the others in the colony to attack, so it’s best to avoid any sudden movement and remain calm.
-Hornets can be especially dangerous because they can sting multiple times.
-For people allergic to hornet stings, their venom can prove to be lethal.
+When a wasp senses danger, it will release a pheromone alerting the others in the colony to attack, so it’s best to avoid any sudden movement and remain calm.
+Bald-faced hornets can be especially dangerous because they can sting multiple times.
+For people allergic to bee, wasp, and hornet stings, their venom can prove to be lethal.

-Preventing hornets may be difficult, especially when they decide to build their nests near high-traffic areas like patios, decks, doorways, sidewalks, paths or driveways.
+Preventing bald-faced hornets may be difficult, especially when they decide to build their nests near high-traffic areas like patios, decks, doorways, sidewalks, paths, or driveways.

 Removing any stinging insect nest is dangerous.
 If you need advice about a stinging insect nest in your yard or near your home, our stinging insect control experts can recommend the safest and most effective solutions for keeping you and your family out of harm’s way.

-Nests: Sheltered nests have no covering; unsheltered nests have paper covering.
-Found on trees and structures.
+Nests: Sheltered nests have no covering; unsheltered nests have a paper covering.
+They’re typically found on trees and structures.

-Risk of sting: Typically not aggressive; can sting repeatedly.
+Risk of sting: Typically not aggressive but can sting repeatedly.

-A thorough inspection in the fall - once hornet activity has decreased, or in the spring - before new colonies become established, will help to deter hornets from building nests in wall voids, attics, sheds or any other structures or buildings.
-Seal up any cracks, crevices or holes you notice, and repair or replace torn screens.
-This will help to minimize any hornet entry points.
+A thorough inspection in the fall, once hornet activity has decreased, or in the spring, before new colonies become established, can help deter hornets from building nests in wall voids, attics, sheds, or any other structures or buildings.
+Seal up any cracks, crevices, or holes you notice, and repair or replace torn screens.
+This can help minimize potential hornet entry points.

-If you do happen to discover a hornet’s nest inside a wall void or tight area, refrain from sealing it up.
-Hornet’s will find a way out, possibly by chewing through your drywall.
-Don’t try to tackle the removal or treatment of potentially dangerous stinging insects alone.
-Western’s hornet control specialists are here to help.
-Our licensed and state certified specialists are trained to safely and effectively treat and remove hornets and their nests.
+If you do happen to discover a hornet's nest inside a wall void or tight area, refrain from sealing it up.
+Hornets will find a way out, possibly by chewing through your drywall.
+Don’t try to tackle the removal or treatment of potentially dangerous stinging pests alone.
+Western’s hornet control technicians are here to help.
+Our experts are trained to safely and effectively treat and remove hornets and their nests.

-Characteristics: ½" - 1" long; black and yellow or metallic blue and black, with slender waist.
+Characteristics: ½" - 1" long; black and yellow or metallic blue and black, with a slender waist.

 Nests: Small mud nests built in or under sheltered areas.

-Risk of sting: Typically not aggressive; can sting repeatedly.
+Risk of sting: Typically not aggressive but can sting repeatedly.

-Preying on spiders (such as black widows) to provide food for their offspring, the females inject the spider with venom, paralyzing it and allowing it to safely handle the spider while placing it in a cell.
+They can prey on spiders (such as black widows) to provide food for their offspring.
+The females inject the spider with venom, paralyzing it and allowing it to safely handle the spider while placing it in a cell.
 Each cell containing a spider and a single egg is then sealed with mud.
 Once this is done, the female abandons the nest.
 The larvae will emerge in the spring as adults.

 Mud daubers are solitary wasps, which means they spend most of their time preparing nests and hunting for food for their young.
 Unlike social wasps, they don’t have a colony and are not aggressive about protecting their nests.
-If their nest is destroyed they will most likely build another one somewhere else.
+If their nest is destroyed, they will most likely build another one somewhere else.
 They mainly use their stingers for hunting prey.
-Mud daubers will only sting out of self-defense and can actually be beneficial for controlling other pests and spiders.
+Mud daubers typically only sting out of self-defense and can be beneficial for controlling other pests and spiders.

-Mud daubers are not only beneficial for spider control, they are generally harmless.
-If a mud dauber nest is not in close proximity to a high traffic area and does not pose an immediate threat to someone who is allergic to wasp stings, it is best to leave it alone.
+Mud daubers are generally harmless.
+If a mud dauber nest is not in close proximity to a high-traffic area and does not pose an immediate threat to someone who is allergic to wasp stings, it is best to leave it alone.

-If nests become unsightly or you fear the thought of any stinging insect buzzing around, their nests are easy to remove.
-Beware!
-Although mud daubers are not aggressive in defending their nests, other wasps may take over abandoned nests so it’s important to be sure you know what species of wasp you're dealing with before you remove it.
-If you need help with mud daubers, one of our licensed and certified stinging insect control specialists would be happy to provide you with a safe and effective solution.
+If nests become unsightly or you fear the thought of any stinging insect buzzing around, their nests can be removed by a professional.
+If you need help with mud daubers, one of our stinging insect control technicians would be happy to provide you with a safe and effective solution.

 Paper wasps can easily be identified by the appearance of their inverted, umbrella-shaped nest that is held by a single comb.
 Unlike a hornet’s nest that is completely encased, a paper wasp’s nest is exposed.
 Common paper wasp species are the European paper wasp and the red wasp.